AbdullahFarwaneh/Collaborative-Editor/README.md

 # Collaborative-Editor
-Real-time collaborative code editor with JWT authentication,  WebSocket live sync, and sandboxed code execution using Docker.
+Real-time collaborative code editor with JWT authentication,  WebSocket live sync.

 built with Java and Spring Boot.
-Multiple users can edit code simultaneously in shared sessions, similar to CoderPad or Google Docs for code.
+Multiple users can edit code simultaneously in shared sessions.

 ## Features
 - Real-time code synchronization using WebSockets and STOMP